Mauritius Hydrographic Service (MHS)

 A catalogue of Paper Charts and Electronic Navigational Charts (ENCs) was released on the occasion of World Hydrography Day-2016 on 22 June 2016.
 The catalogue has been updated for charts and ENCs up to September 2021.
 The catalogue aims at informing all stakeholders in Mauritius about availability of nautical products and the source of procurement.
 The pdf document can be printed back to back on A-3 size paper to form a four page (A4 size) catalogue.

-For downloading the chart catalogue, please click here
+To download the chart catalogue as at May 2023, please click here

 Contact Us